tikkanr1/Machine-Learning-and-Data-Science-projects/Abstract classification/Readme.md

 1. Data preprocessing (tokenization, stemming, lemmatization)
 2. Transformation into tfidf (term frequency * inverse document frequency) form
 3. Classification using two clustering methods:
-  a.
-Basic K-means clustering.
+  a) Basic K-means clustering.
-  b.
-Scatter/Gather Buckshot clustering with ngrams.
+  b) Scatter/Gather Buckshot clustering with ngrams.

 **Results**
 The accuracy of the results were measured using normalized mutual information(NMI).